Piscarocarlos/Piscarocarlos/README.md

-I love coding :snake:.
+I love coding.
 I work at [2MSynergy](https://2msynergy.com/) as a Web & Mobile Developer and I'm web trainer.

 <!--
 **sisodiya2421/sisodiya2421** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.